Regional Adoption Agency (RAA)

-These core activities are set within a very simple workflow process so that all referrals can be tracked, reviewed and reported on.
-The workflow stages include a referral stage, a stage for creating the profile, a family finding strategy/planning stage and a review stage.
+These core activities are set within a very simple workflow process so that all referrals can be tracked, reviewed, and reported on.
+The workflow stages include a referral stage, a stage for creating the profile, a family finding strategy/planning stage, and a review stage.

 - Post Adoption Support

-The Post Adoption Workspace essentially provides a simple workflow process by which the RAA can assess, plan and review provision of adoption support services for a child.
-It can capture basic information connected to that plan, such as contact arrangements and provision of specific services that form part of the adoption support plan.
+The Post Adoption Workspace essentially provides a simple workflow process by which the RAA can assess, plan and review the provision of adoption support services for a child.
+It can capture basic information connected to that plan, such as contact arrangements and the provision of specific services that form part of the adoption support plan.

 - Birth Records Counselling and Intermediary Services (BRC-IS)

 Supporting adopted adults to access their adoption history and providing intermediary services to reconnect families once separated via adoption.
 This functionality allows the RAA at the case level to record, monitor, and report on this area of work.